 And when the Los Angeles nightlife gets too much…

-A trip to the Hollywood Amoeba is a crucial pilgrimage for out-of-town visitors, it definitely reasserts that old-school is in fact, the new new-school.
+A trip to the Hollywood Amoeba is a crucial pilgrimage for out-of-town visitors.
 The store is massive, with hundreds of thousands of vinyl records beckoning to intrepid visitors.
 But it’s not just a store for digging through dusty stacks.
 Amoeba’s buyers are among the sharpest in the country.
 Whether you’re looking for a bleeding-edge techno 12-inch or a private-press country album, it’s all there.
-Patience is a virtue, you never know when you’ll find that hidden gem 😉.
+Patience is a virtue.

 Address: 6400 Sunset Blvd, Los Angeles, CA 90028